Nauvoo Expositor: Other men's wives

-William Law was a member of the First Presidency.
-According to Law, Smith had made several proposals to Law's wife Jane, under the premise that Jane Law would enter a polyandrous marriage with Smith.
+Joseph Smith made several proposals to William Law's wife Jane, under the premise that she would enter a polyandrous marriage with Smith.
 Law's wife later described Smith's proposals, saying that Smith had "asked her to give him half her love; she was at liberty to keep the other half for her husband."
+Upon learning of the proposal, Law threatened to expose Smith unless he went before the High Council to confess and repent.
 On January 8, 1844, Smith removed Law from the First Presidency.
-On April 18, 1844, Law and his wife were excommunicated from the church, along with his brother Wilson Law, a brigadier general in the Nauvoo Legion.
-Also excommunicated were Robert D. Foster and Howard Smith.
+On February 1, the Times and Seasons announced that Hiram Brown had been excommunicated for preaching polygamy in Michigan.